mandar-damle/HDM-documentation/Quick Start Guide vcd single network.md

 The required connectivity is highlighted in figure 1.
 For all steps in the deployment that require a VMware network as input, provide the identified or created hdm_network.
 It will also be necessary to create two networks in the cloud, hdm_routed_network and hdm_internal.

+**Failure to create, choose, or configure the networks correctly will cause the installation to fail.**

+Figure 1: Network Configuration of the Test Environment

+The remainder of this document will assume you have created a network topology like the one shown in Figure 1, and will refer to the networks by those names.
+In this configuration, all access has been made possible using single VM network, hdm_network.
+Four static IPs will need to be provisioned on this network for OVF deployment.

+Figure 1: Network Configuration of the Test Environment